Regina Opera introduces

 Available to Rent

 Our supertitles are available for rental.
-The rental includes PowerPoint and PDF files on a CD, and a piano/vocal score marked in pencil with slide cues and standard cuts (the score must be returned to us in the condition in which you received it).
+The rental includes a PowerPoint file (compatible with PowerPoint versions 2003 and later) and, for a refundable deposit, a piano/vocal score with cues and cuts marked (the score must be returned to us in the condition in which you received it).

 The titles are in a large white bold font on a black banner background, making them easy for your audience to read.
 Here's a sample from La Traviata: